NocteDefensor/MiraiBotNetAnalysis/Anatomy-of-An-Mirai-Botnet-Attack.md

 ![wget_sh.png](/.attachments/wget_sh-de81ca11-748b-49d0-ba8f-dc57f28ea875.png)

 - Gnarly.
-What's this thing trying to do? its rather simple.
-Its using wget to pull down the secondary payload, changing the permissions on it and executing it.
+What's this thing trying to do?
+It's rather simple.
+It's using wget to pull down the secondary payload, changing the permissions on it and executing it.
 It doesn't know the operating CPU so its trying from ARM to x86_64.
 It tries to install them all.

 ### What's the secondary payload?